RWParsons/iTRAQI-analyses/app/app/data/iTRAQI_info.md

   <h3>Downloads</h3>

   Here you can download excel files that contain aggregated travel time to both acute and rehabilitation care separately, along with the iTRAQI index, for each statistical area level 1 and 2 (SA1 and SA2).
-They also include the Socio-Economic Indexes for Areas (SEIFA)  and remoteness (Accessibility/Remoteness Index of Australia quintiles) indices for each ar ea, and some details on the Methods used.
+They also include correspondence with the Socio-Economic Indexes for Areas (SEIFA) quintiles and the five remoteness areas (based on the Accessibility/Remoteness Index of Australia).

 These are available for the 2011, 2016 and 2021 editions of the Australian Statistical Geography Standard (ASGS).
-See https://maps.abs.gov.au/ to compare geographic boundaries under different editions.
-Note that SEIFA and remoteness indices are not yet available for 2021.
+See <https://maps.abs.gov.au/> to compare geographic boundaries under different editions.
 The interactive maps displayed in this site use the 2016 ASGS SA1 and SA2 boundaries.

 If the download button downloads an html file initially, check that the tab you were previously on has loaded properly and then re-try.

 </details>